 One in a series of 20 novels by Zola, known collectively as ‘Les Rougon-Macquart’ and all set between about 1852 and 1870 during the reign of Napoleon III.
 They include Nana, Germinal and La Bête Humaine.
 I think L’Assommoir is the best.
 Set in the less salubrious artisan quarters of Paris, it describes the slow but inexorable disintegration of several lives because of the demon drink.
 Some of the other Rougon-Macquart are tedious beyond belief since Zola couldn’t stop indulging himself in long and flowery descriptions that go on for pages.
 La Faute de l’Abbé Mouret is probably the worst in that regard.
 I know because I have ploughed through all 20.

 3. Des Grives aux Loups (1979), Les Palombes ne Passeront Plus (1980), L’Appel des Engoulevents (1990), La Terre des Vialhe (1998) by Claude Michelet

 Terrific series of books about six generations of the farming family Vialhe in the Corrèze, from 1900 up to the late 1980s.
 The books chronicle their lives and the revolutionary changes that took place in the French countryside during that period.
 A way of life that had lasted for more than 1,000 years was swept away in the space of 50.
 You get wrapped up with the convincing characters.
-The series should have finished with the death of the main character at the end of the 3rd book, but Michelet succumbed to pressure from his public and publishers and wrote a concluding 4th book, which is weaker than the others.
+The series should have finished at the end of the 3rd book, but Michelet succumbed to pressure from his public and publishers and wrote a concluding 4th book, which is weaker than the others.